Gastón Mazzacane

 Gastón Hugo Mazzacane (born 8 May 1975) is an Argentine racing driver.
-He participated in 21 Formula One Grands Prix, debuting on 12 March 2000.
-He scored no championship points.
-His father, Hugo Mazzacane named him after Argentine touring car racer Gastón Perkins.
+He participated in 21 Formula One Grands Prix, debuting in the 2000 Australian Grand Prix.
+His father, Hugo Mazzacane, named him after the late Argentine touring car racer Gastón Perkins.

 Mazzacane has also raced in Turismo Carretera and was the first TC Pick Up champion in 2018.

 Racing career

-Mazzacane is Argentina's most recent Formula One driver, but is often known as a "pay driver".